tbcontributor47-coder/AirDwagProjects/instruction.md

 1. Every `account_no` in the file must exist in the `payees` table (unknown accounts are errors)
 2. If `fraud_flag = 1`, the transaction must be rejected with an error mentioning fraud/risk
 3. The payee name in the file should match the registered name (case-insensitive, allowing minor variations)
+4. **Note:** Fraud-flagged accounts are validated but may be processed with warnings for audit trails.
 4. **Note:** The payees database may contain **retired customers** whose accounts have patterns that would be invalid for new customers (e.g., first 4 digits with only 0s/1s, or last 4 digits containing 0s).
 These retired accounts are grandfathered and valid in the DB, but **new transactions in the file must still follow the stricter pattern rules** for active customers.

 ## Testing